sf-wdi-19-20/modules/lightning_talks/README.md

 # Lightning Talks!

-**What:** Prepare a **5-minute lightening talk** about a tool or technology we haven't covered in class.
+**What:** Prepare a **5-minute lightning talk** about a tool or technology we haven't covered in class.
 This can be a topic you choose to independently research, something you want to incorporate into your final project, or something you've already used or know about.

 ## Requirements